hanifnoerr/hanifnoerr.github.io/index.md

 ## Project
 <dl>
-  <dt>**Kemenkeu Sentiment Classifier - Model Apr 2023 – Apr 2023**</dt>
+  <dt>Kemenkeu Sentiment Classifier - [Model](https://huggingface.co/hanifnoerr/Kemenkeu-Sentiment-Classifier) _(Apr 2023 – Apr 2023)_</dt>
 <dd>Created a transformer-based model for sentiment analysis with specific purposes.
 Used to sort out the
 Ministry of Finance-related content on social media and determine their sentiment.
 Help to read public reactions, understand public desires, and develop communication strategies for the public.</dd>
-Tool for Predicting State-Owned Asset Rental Prices - Website Aug 2022 – Aug 2022 ● Created price recommendations for state-owned asset rent to help the government determine state-owned asset rent prices easier and faster using machine learning.
+  <dt>Tool for Predicting State-Owned Asset Rental Prices - Website _(Aug 2022 – Aug 2022)_</dt>
+<dd> - Created price recommendations for state-owned asset rent to help the government determine state-owned asset rent prices easier and faster using machine learning.
-● Created models for three cities using the scikit-learn and xgboost algorithm, which can predict the rental price of stated-owned assets based on market prices and deployed on Streamlit.
+- Created models for three cities using the scikit-learn and xgboost algorithm, which can predict the rental price of stated-owned assets based on market prices and deployed on Streamlit. </dd>
-Web-based application for treasurers - Website Jan 2019 – May 2019
+Web-based application for treasurers - Website (Jan 2019 – May 2019)
-● Created a web-based application to facilitate treasurers in managing financial data and services related to auction and state receivables.
+<dd> - Created a web-based application to facilitate treasurers in managing financial data and services related to
+auction and state receivables.
-● Designed the overall website concept using CodeIgniter (PHP, HTML) framework, implemented responsive home & product pages, implemented the entire login system to allow CRUD operations (PHP, HTML, MySQL), and deployed on a private server.
+- Designed the overall website concept using CodeIgniter (PHP, HTML) framework, implemented responsive home & product pages, implemented the entire login system to allow CRUD operations (PHP, HTML, MySQL), and deployed on a private server. </dd>
 </dl>

 ## Education